4 Things you should do when you move into a New Home

 How do I know my Boiler needs re-pressurising?

+Learning to re-pressurise your boiler is a straighforward task.
 In most cases, you will suddenly discover that you have no hot water or heating, and your boiler is not working.

 There are many things that cause a Boiler to stop working.
 Many of them will require an engineer to come out and repair the fault.
 However, by far the most common issue to stop a boiler working is a drop in boiler pressure.
 This is something that you can rectify yourself.
 (If there has been a suddent drop in temperature outside and the weather is freezing, check out our advice on Freezing Condensate Pipes as well)

-Most Boilers have some kind of pressure gauge on them, which gives you an indication of the boiler pressure.
-They usually have a helpful Green section which indicates a safe operating pressure, and a Red section, which indicates that the pressure is too high or too low.
+If the Pressure Gauge is a dial, there is usually a helpful Green section which indicates a safe operating pressure, and a Red section, which indicates that the pressure is too high or too low.

 They also often have some lines, to indicate a normal pressure.
 The needle should be slightly above this normal level, or, on some dials, between 1 & 2.